identity2/Hugo-Blog/content/posts/music-in-film-terminology.md

 Just took an interesting gen-eds course **Music in Film** last semester.
 Though I publish mostly technical or game dev articles on this blog, I really enjoyed the materials in the course and I'd love to share the basics (that is, the terminology) of the course here.
 (Note we refer "music in film" as the score music of films rather than the sound effects.)

 # Tonality vs. Atonality
 **Tonality** is a principle which the music is composed to center around a *tonic central*.
-It forms a more "complete" and oraganized piece of music.
+It forms a more "complete" and organized piece of music.
 On the other hand, **Atonal** music lacks the tonic center, giving an unsettling, chaotic feeling.

 <br />